Dependency Injection

 These IServiceCollection extension methods add default ASP.NET services and Ocelot application services with configuration injected implicitly or explicitly.

-Note!
-Both methods add required and default ASP.NET services for Ocelot pipeline in the AddDefaultAspNetServices method which is default builder.
+Note: Both methods add the required and default ASP.NET Core services for Ocelot Core in the AddDefaultAspNetServices method, which is the default builder.

-In this scenario, you do nothing other than call the AddOcelot method, which is often mentioned in feature chapters, if additional startup settings are required.
-With this method, you simply reuse the default settings to build the Ocelot pipeline.
-The alternative is AddOcelotUsingBuilder method, see the next subsection.
+In this scenario, you do nothing other than call the AddOcelot method, which is often mentioned in feature chapters if additional startup settings are required.
+With this method, you simply reuse the default settings to build the Ocelot Core.
+The alternative is the AddOcelotUsingBuilder method; see the next subsection.

 AddOcelotUsingBuilder method